 - Overview of the installation process

 - Hardware requirements for the nodes

+- About using LLT over the RDMA network for Veritas Access

 - Connecting the network hardware

 - About obtaining IP addresses

 - About checking the storage configuration

 Overview of the installation process

 The Veritas Access cluster is a set of connected servers called "nodes."
 Together these nodes form a unified entity called a cluster.